percona/postgresql-docs/docs/tarball.md

 You can find the binary tarballs on the [Percona website](https://www.percona.com/downloads).
 Select the desired version from a version dropdown and _All_ from the Select Platform dropdown.

-There are the following tarballs available:
+There are the following tarballs available for both x86-64 and ARM64 architectures:

-* percona-postgresql-{{dockertag}}-ssl1.1-linux-x86_64.tar.gz  - for operating systems that run OpenSSL version 1.x
+* percona-postgresql-{{dockertag}}-ssl1.1-linux-<architecture>.tar.gz  - for operating systems that run OpenSSL version 1.x
-* percona-postgresql-{{dockertag}}-ssl3-linux-x86_64.tar.gz - for for operating systems that run OpenSSL version 3.x
+* percona-postgresql-{{dockertag}}-ssl3-linux-<architecture>.tar.gz - for operating systems that run OpenSSL version 3.x

 To check what OpenSSL version you have, run the following command: